gtdeng/webdev-resources/README.md

 # webdev-resources
+*"Go read the docs"*

+... but sometimes the docs are too difficult/intimadating to understand, especially for those who just started in web development.

 This is a curated list of helpful articles, videos, tips and other resources on web development/design found on [The Internets](https://en.wikipedia.org/wiki/Internets).